aaronicsubstances/bridge-arithmetic/README.md

 Algebra activities which are identified as useful for early algebra education are:

 - expression evaluation (aka "substitution") involving only the four basic arithmetic operators (+, -, &#x00D7;, &#x00F7;)
+  - they end up demonstrating associativity of addition and multiplication
   - includes focus on drilling in convention of concatenation for multiplication
   - NB: substitution exercises in popular math text books can also get us equation solving activities using guess and check (with possible answers of objective tests as guesses)
-- expression evaluation involving functions with verbose names which map to the functions identified in the arithmetic part of early algebra.
+- expression evaluation involving functions with verbose names which map to the four basic arithmetic operations, squares and cubes.
 - expression evaluation involving powers, roots, exponents and logarithmic (common and natural log) and trigonometry (sin, cos and tan) functions
 - equation solving, mainly linear equations
   - includes univariate polynomial equations, and simultaneous equations in multiple variables